 Kirsty Mitchell - Heriot Watt University

 "Chemistry is all around us and chemical engineers do a lot of things.
 Just this week we’ve discovered water on the moon.
-Discoveries like that get me excited and proud to be an engineer because that wouldn’t have been achieved without engineers," says Kirsty Mitchell, fourth year chemical engineering student at Heriot-Watt University.
+Discoveries like that get me excited and proud to be an engineer because that wouldn’t have been achieved without engineers," says Kirsty Mitchell, fifth year chemical engineering student at Heriot-Watt University.

 Kirsty’s love of both science and space started while still in school.
 Her favourite science has always been chemistry and after taking part in a few school science events she realised, "I could take my chemistry and apply it in real world situations – that sounded like something I’d really enjoy."